-Output pins are considered to be enabled when they have made a transition from a high impedance state to when they start driving.
-The output enable time ( $t{\rm ENA}$ ) is the interval from when a reference signal reaches a high or low voltage level to when the output has reached a specified high or low trip point, as shown in the Output Enable/Disable diagram.
+Output pins are considered to be enabled when they have made a transition from a high-impedance state to when they start driving.
+The output enable time ($t{\rm ENA}$) is the interval from when a reference signal reaches a high or low voltage level to when the output has reached a specified high or low trip point, as shown Figure 19.
 If multiple pins (such as the data bus) are enabled, the measurement value is that of the first pin to start driving.